Voicegain as a single ASR for both Speech IVRs & Voice Bots

-When it comes to voice self service, enterprises are realizing that they would need to maintain and support their telephony based directed dialog IVRs for years to come.
+When it comes to voice self service, enterprises understand that they would need to maintain and operate traditional Speech IVRs for many years.

 Bots & IVRs use different ASRs, protocols and App tech stacks

-ASR: While both Voice bots & IVRs require ASR/Speech-to-Text, the ASR technology that supports conversational voice bots like Alexa is quite different from the ASR used in directed dialog IVRs.
-Directed Dialog IVRs used grammar based ASRs.
-On the other hand, Conversational bots use large vocabulary Deep Neural Network based STT models.
+ASR: While both Voice bots & IVRs require ASR/Speech-to-Text, the ASRs that support conversational voice bots are different from the ASRs used in directed dialog IVRs.
+The ASRs that support IVRs are based on HMMs (Hidden Markov models) and and the apps use speech grammars when invoking the ASR.
+On the other hand, voice bots work with large vocabulary deep learning based STT models.

-Protocol: The protocols for communication between the ASR & App tech stack are also very different.
-An IVR App usually communicates with the ASR over MRCP which is now becoming obsolete; whereas Bot Frameworks talk to large vocabulary DNN based STT models over modern web-based protocols like Websockets and gRPC.
+Protocol: The communication protocols between the ASR & the app are also very different.
+An IVR App, usually written in VoiceXML, communicates with the ASR over MRCP; modern Bot Frameworks communicate with ASRs over modern web-based protocols like WebSockets and gRPC.

 The Solution: Use Voicegain ASR to support both IVRs & Bots

-The Voicegain platform is the first and currently the only ASR/ Speech-to-Text platform in the market that can support both a directed dialog Speech IVRs and Conversational voice bots using a single acoustic and language model.
+The Voicegain platform is the first and currently the only ASR/ Speech-to-Text platform in the market that can support both a directed dialog Speech IVR and a Conversational voice bot using a single acoustic and language model.

-And traditional ASRs that supported directed dialog IVRs over traditional protocols like VoiceXML and MRCP (e.g. Nuance, Lumenvox etc) do not support large vocabulary transcription.
+And traditional MRCP ASRs that supported directed dialog IVRs (e.g. Nuance, Lumenvox etc) do not support large vocabulary transcription.

-Telephony Bot APIs are web callback style APIs that enterprises can integrate with a Bot Framework of their choice.
-We also easily integrate with with modern CPaaS platforms like Twilio, SignalWire and Telnyx to provide integration with PSTN telephony.
-With such an integration, callers can now have "dial and talk" to their chatbots over a phone number.
+1. Integration with modern CPaaS platforms like Twilio, SignalWire and Telnyx With such an integration, callers can now have "dial and talk" to their chatbots over a phone number.

-Essentially, by using Telephony Bot APIs with Voicegain ASR alongside any Bot Framework and using the technique mentioned in the paragraph above, you can have the same App framework and ASR serve all 3 self service mediums - Chatbots, Voicebots and Directed Dialog IVRs.
+Essentially, by using Telephony Bot APIs alongside any Bot Framework, an Enteprise can have a Bot framework and an ASR that serves all 3 self service mediums - Chatbots, Voicebots and Directed Dialog IVRs.

 To explore this idea further, please send us an email at email@example.com